 Dr. Kin-Yan Szeto

-Ph.D. in Performance Studies, Northwestern University
+• Ph.D. in Performance Studies, Northwestern University

-M.A. in Film Studies and Screenwriting, Beijing Film Academy
+• M.A. in Film Studies and Screenwriting, Beijing Film Academy

-M.A. in Theatre and Drama Studies, University of London
+• M.A. in Theatre and Drama Studies, University of London

-B.A. in English, Chinese University of Hong Kong
+• B.A. in English, Chinese University of Hong Kong

-Dr. Kin-Yan Szeto is Professor in the Department of Theatre and Dance at Appalachian State University.
+Dr. Kin-Yan Szeto is a Professor in the Department of Theatre and Dance at Appalachian State University.
 Previously, she taught performance studies at Northwestern University and film studies at the University of California, Irvine.
-Dr. Szeto’s teaching and research interests include theatre, dance, film, and media studies; comparative literature; postcolonial and global studies; and gender and ethnicity in transnational perspectives.
+Dr. Szeto’s teaching and research interests include theatre, dance, film, and media studies; comparative literature; postcolonial and intercultural studies; and gender and ethnicity in transnational perspectives.

 A productive writer, Dr. Szeto has over twenty publications.
-Her writings have appeared in scholarly sources including Oxford Bibliographies in Cinema and Media Studies, Visual AnthropologyAdaptation, Critical Stages/Scènes Critiques, Dance Chronicle, Jump Cut: A Review of Contemporary Media, The China Quarterly, and Modern Chinese Literature and Culture.
+Her writings have appeared in scholarly sources including Oxford Bibliographies in Cinema and Media Studies, Visual Anthropology, Adaptation, Critical Stages/Scènes critiques, Dance Chronicle, Journal of Dance Education, Modern Chinese Literature and Culture, Jump Cut: A Review of Contemporary Media, and elsewhere.
 She has also written for edited volumes on film and media studies.
 Her book The Martial Arts Cinema of the Chinese Diaspora, according to the WorldCat database, is owned by over 1,000 libraries.
 The book analyzes how a unique “cosmopolitical awareness” allows film directors and artists to succeed in today’s transnational environment of media production, distribution, and consumption.
-She has also shared her expertise with news publications; for example, she was interviewed for a New York Post article, entitled “How Jackie Chan’s Kickass Fighting Style Evolved Over His Career.”
+She has also shared her expertise with news outlets; for example, she was interviewed for a New York Post article, entitled “How Jackie Chan’s Kickass Fighting Style Evolved Over His Career.”

 Title: Professor, Theatre Arts - Performance Studies